pedrolara-boop/StashStudioSync/README.md

 4. Verify installation:
    - Go to Settings > Tasks
-   - You should see "StashStudioMetadataMatcher" in the tasks list
+   - You should see "StudioSync" in the tasks list
    - Available tasks should look like this:
      ![Plugin Tasks Screenshot](screenshot.png)